Binary Multiplication Calculator With Steps

 Binary Multiplication Calculator: Building Your Own

 While dedicated binary calculators exist online, understanding the manual process is crucial.
-However, you can easily create a simple binary multiplication calculator using a spreadsheet program like Microsoft Excel or Google Sheets.
+On the flip side, you can easily create a simple binary multiplication calculator using a spreadsheet program like Microsoft Excel or Google Sheets.
 The process would involve:

 1. Input Cells: Designate cells for the input of the two binary numbers.